openvinotoolkit/open_model_zoo/demos/text_detection_demo/cpp/README.md

 For `text-recognition-resnet-fc` and `text-recognition-0015` you should use `simple` decoder for `-dt` option.
 For other models use `ctc` decoder (default decoder).

+> **NOTE**: In case of composite model encoder and decoder are searched automatically: this means that model encoder should have `encoder` part in its name and model decoder should have `decoder` part.
+In this case to run the demo specify path to the encoder model (`-m_tr` parameter) and decoder model will be searched in the same path but `encoder` would be replaced with `decoder`.
+E.g.:
+> ```
+> model-text-recognition-0015:
+>   model_encoder.xml
+>   model_decoder.xml
 ## Demo Output

 The demo uses OpenCV to display the resulting frame with detections rendered as bounding boxes and text.